Thousands flee into Thailand following Myanmar air strikes - WTMJ

 The strikes in areas populated predominantly by ethnic Karen people represent another escalation in the increasingly violent crackdown by Myanmar’s junta on protests of its Feb.
 1 coup.
 On Saturday, more than 100 people were killed in and around demonstrations throughout the country — the bloodiest single day since the takeover.

+On Monday, Thai soldiers in the area weren’t letting journalists or curious locals approach or speak to those who had fled, but a soldier confirmed that refugees were there.

+The area is situated deep in Thailand’s Salawin National Park and can only be reached by an arduous drive up winding mountain roads, through dry forests, and down along a rocky stream bed.

-Thai Prime Minister Prayut Chan-ocha on Monday acknowledged the problems along his country’s western border and said his government is preparing for a possible influx of people.
+Thai Prime Minister Prayut Chan-ocha said Monday that his government was preparing for a possible influx of people.

 “We don’t want to have mass migration into our territory, but we will consider human rights, too,” Prayut said.